-You may have heard that it’s best to wait about four weeks in between waxes.
-But really, the optimal wait time might be even longer.
+You may have heard that it’s best to wait about four weeks between waxes but really, the optimal wait time can be even longer.
 “Most people take about 8-12 weeks to fully grow back brow hair after it has been tweezed or waxed off completely,” says Soare, adding that some people take even longer.
-Ultimately, the best way to know if it’s time for a wax is by looking at its length.
+Ultimately, the best way to know if it’s time for a wax is by looking at your hair length.
 “The length of hair should be between 1/8th and 1/4th of an inch to wax properly.
-Any shorter than that and the wax will not hold the hair,” Soare says.
+Any shorter than that and the wax will not hold the hair.”

-If you are on medication, especially a medication like Accutane, consult a doctor beforehand.
+If you are on medication, especially a medication like Accutane or retinol, consult a doctor before waxing.
 Similarly, if you have a skin condition, at the very least let your waxing specialist know.
-You don’t want to exacerbate your skin condition or worsen any skin issues you may have.
+You don’t want to exacerbate your skin condition or worsen any skin issues you may have with this salon treatment.

-After waxing, Soare recommends using a moisturizing balm to help soothe the skin.
-Kiehl’s Centella Recovery Skin Salve and Anastasia Beverly Hills After Tweeze Cream are both great options, as they gently soothe and condition skin.
+After waxing, Soare recommends using a moisturizing balm to help soothe the skin, like the Kiehl’s Centella Cica Cream, as it gently soothes and conditions skin.
 If you have any redness, try a color corrector with a hint of green.

-As the hair grows back in, Soare recommends covering the little brow hairs with a brow highlighter or concealer.
-The Urban Decay 24/7 Concealer Pencil works well for this.
+Once your brows look their best naturally thanks to a professional shaping, make sure you’re filling them in to your liking.
+To do this, we love using the Urban Decay Double Down Brow because it contains two shades of waterproof brow powder that won’t budge, an angled brow brush and a spoolie for application.
+As the hair grows back in, Soare recommends covering the little brow hairs with a brow highlighter or concealer (we like the Urban Decay 24/7 Concealer Pencil).
 “This will highlight the brow and mask any hairs until they are ready for another wax,” she says.